murrty/youtube-dl-gui/README.md

 # Compiling

-The project is built with any compiler that supports using C# 11 (Preview) and .NET Framework 4.7.2.
+The project is built with any compiler that supports using C# 11 and .NET Framework 4.7.2.

+`Release` configuration is the one used for releases

 `Debug` configuration may disable certain actions from working.
 But it's the debug config, what do you expect?